-CLEAR guidelines for research with Indigenous Peoples:
+CLEAR guidelines for research with Indigenous groups:

-5) All protocols for removing animals, plants, or other objects from the Land, must be observed.
+5) All local protocols for removing animals, plants, or other objects from the Land, must be observed.
 The lab grows tobacco and other gifts for this purpose.